 After traveling the globe, Karina found her calling much closer to home when she joined us in our Morristown, NJ office in October 2018.
 As an associate adviser, Karina assists our wealth managers with client meetings and support.
 Her “techie” background comes in handy as well for maintaining our client relationship software, and streamlining processes and procedures.
-Karina also is helping to soon kick off our Young Professionals program, providing younger individuals (like herself!) with lifelong financial planning and portfolio management.
+Karina also helped to kick off our Young Professionals program in 2019, providing younger individuals (like herself!) with lifelong financial planning and portfolio management.

 Upon graduating from Penn State with a bachelor’s degree in accounting, Karina joined Johnson & Johnson’s internal auditing group in 2008, conducting worldwide internal audits and compliance reviews.
 Once she determined her professional passion was to be a financial planner, she transitioned her career accordingly, first as a financial advisor for a nationwide insurance company and, now, here with us.

 Karina is currently studying to become a CERTIFIED FINANCIAL PROFESSIONAL™ practitioner.
 She spends the rest of her free time on three primary passions: her human family (Mom, Dad and husband Dan), her puppy Bailey, and preparing tasty meals.
 Having immigrated from Peru when she was 7 years old, she grew up in Mahwah and now lives in Lake Hiawatha, NJ.
 She still enjoys Peruvian cuisine, but she also has a soft spot for Italian.
 And (of course) chocolate.